zachazar/homepage-react/src/posts/evaluate-startup-ideas.md

 ### Brain tricks

-My brain fights this process and naturally wants to stockpile ideas instead (even though I know this system works _way_ better than stockpiling).
+My brain fights this process and naturally wants to stockpile ideas (even though I know this system works _way_ better than idea hoarding).

 To help me avoid that, I use the following brain tricks:

-- I try to fill these questions out pretty quickly so that I don't have the friction of the process cause me to make excuses and not do it.
+- I try to answer these questions pretty quickly so that the friction of the process doesn't cause me to make excuses and bail.
-- I highlight <span class="has-text-danger">red flags</span> as I'm typing to help convince my brain that something doesn't feel right and that it's OK to cut this idea.
+- I highlight <span class="has-text-danger">red flags</span> as I'm typing to help convince my brain that something doesn't feel right and that it's OK to cut the idea.

 <br/>

-**_Now spend an afternoon *actually* evaluating those ideas that you have pilled up, cut through the ideas that don't match your goals using a system, and find the gem that you should focus on *now.*_**
+**Now go spend an afternoon evaluating those pilled up ideas, cut through any that don't meet your goals using a system like this, and find that gem that you should focus on now.**

 <br/>

 Good luck!
-Let me know how this process is working out for you.
+Let me know how it goes.